-The lawyer’s role in estate planning is to ascertain the desires of the people that they are assisting, the goals of the people and to put together a confident estate plan that accomplishes all their goals and meets all of their objectives.
+The estate planning lawyer is to ascertain the desires of the people that they are assisting, the goals of the people and to put together a confident estate plan that accomplishes all their goals and meets all of their objectives.
 The lawyer gets their planning set up the way they want it; gets it in compliance with the laws of their state of residence; does the best possible job to stay out of the court system; structure it to avoid conflicts in the future and limits as much as possible any taxes or costs that are going to be incurred for the creators of the estate plan.

 How Long Does a Process Typically Take?